jonaprieto/specs/src/architecture/namada/proof-of-stake/reward-distribution.md

 s_D(n) = s_D(0) * p_n.
 $$

-If we know the delegation upto the earlier epoch $m$, the delegation at epoch $n$ is obtained by the following formula.
+If we know the delegation upto epoch $m$, the delegation at epoch $n$ is obtained by the following formula,
 $$
 s_D(n) =  s_D(m) * p(n,m).
 $$